 If you love what you do, then you will keep doing it.
 And in this case, you can keep doing it in the off-season.

-It must be clear by now how beneficial is cross-country skiing itself as well as the whole Nordic lifestyle it comes with to your body and overall health.
+It must be clear by now how beneficial is cross-country skiing itself as well as the whole Nordic lifestyle it comes with it to your entire body and overall health.
 Cross-country skiing is a high energy cost sport, so you also need to change your diet to combat the strain your physical wellbeing will be put under.

 Slowly conditioning your body and mind to the regular tasks of training and getting yourself ready for a fun new activity will change your life.
-And if you finally get on the skis, you won’t be able to stop.
+And if you finally get on the cross country skis, you won’t be able to stop.
 Get your friends and family to join, and you will ensure that the healthy, athletic lifestyle you lead will be a shared passion for all.